comflife/YOLOPv2-webcam/README.md

 # YOLOPv3
 A repository for developing the YOLOPv2 model in real time using a webcam.
-Added Bev and more advanced algorithms.
+Still adding more advanced algorithms.

 Adapted from https://github.com/CAIC-AD/YOLOPv2